wzhorton/PolyaGammaHybridSamplers.jl/README.md

 [![Coverage](https://codecov.io/gh/wzhorton/PolyaGammaHybridSamplers.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/wzhorton/PolyaGammaHybridSamplers.jl)

 `PolyaGammaHybridSamplers.jl` is a Julia package that implements a hybrid sampling approach for the Pólya-Gamma distribution.
-The Pólya-Gamma distribution is a continuous distribution on the real number line and is most often used for latent variable augmentation in models like logistic regression or logit stick-breaking processes.
+The Pólya-Gamma distribution is a continuous distribution on the positive real number line and is most often used for latent variable augmentation in models like logistic regression or logit stick-breaking processes.
 It is parameterized by two values, $b > 0$ and $z\in\mathbb{R}$, and is often assigned the distributional notation $PG(b,z)$.
 An excellent tutorial on using the Pólya-Gamma distribution can be found at this [blog post](https://gregorygundersen.com/blog/2019/09/20/polya-gamma/) by Gregory Gunderson.

 # Background Details